miohtama/sublime-helper/README.rst

 Linux
 ------

-Install Sublime Text on Linux and extract .tar.bz2 as *~/Sublime Text 2* folder (folder in your home directory)
+Install Sublime Text on Linux and extract .tar.bz2 as *~/Sublime Text 2* folder (*Sublime Text 2* folder in your home directory)

 OSX
 ----